 Day 2: The Golden Circle

-No trip to Iceland is complete without a visit to the Golden Circle.
+The Golden Circle is the most accessible route from Reykjavík and covers three of Iceland's most visited sites.
 Start in Þingvellir National Park (also referred to as Thingvellir National Park), which is 50 km (30 mi) from Reykjavík.

 The North American and Eurasian tectonic plates meet here, and the Mid-Atlantic rift separates the two.
-You can literally walk between continents!
+The Mid-Atlantic rift that separates the two plates is visible here and walkable on a marked path.

 Þingvellir National Park is home to Iceland’s only cultural UNESCO site.
-The Alþingi, the world’s oldest parliament, was established in the 10th century in what is now the national park.
-Honored as a national heritage site and symbol of democracy, Þingvellir still holds deep meaning for Icelanders today.
+The Alþingi, the world’s oldest parliament, was established in the 10th century in what is now the national park. Þingvellir remains a national heritage site and holds significant meaning in Icelandic history and culture.

 Your next stop on the Golden Circle tour should be to see the intriguing Geysir area.
 Hot spring water rises through the Earth’s crust here, creating powerful steam bursts that shoot dramatically from the ground.
-The Strokkur geyser is the most reliable and impressive.
+The Strokkur geyser erupts every six to ten minutes, shooting water up to 40 metres into the air.

 From here, drive over to one of Iceland’s best-known waterfalls, Gullfoss.
 Climb the path to the top of the falls.
 Then, witness the Hvítá river plunging down the gorge at up to 141 cubic meters (5,000 cubic feet) per second.

-Hop back on the Icelandic Ring Road.
-Then, head south to Vík and the Kirkjubæjarklaustur area for your overnight stop.
+Rejoin the Ring Road and head south toward Vík for your overnight stop.

 - Travel Guide: Iceland’s nature & landscape.